tc39/proposal-extensions/docs/design.md

 x::$extMethodOrAccessor
 ```

 Currently the author of the proposal feel this syntax do not very useful, so not include it.
-If there are strong use cases, we could add it later.
+If there are strong use cases, we could add it back.